LCC-CIT/CS296N-CourseMaterials/Labs/Lab04-Security/Lab4Instructions-Security.md

 #### Research

 In order to solve the security issues, you will first need to do some research.
 Work with one or two other students and choose one issue each to research.
-Each of you will post a description of the issue you are researching to the forum for this lab.
+Each of you will <u>post a description of the issue you are researching</u> to the forum for this lab.

 - Focus on the high risk issues.
 - Try to choose issues that others haven't chosen.